undeMalum/portfolio/content/posts/pomocna-piatka-organization/index.md

 {{< /neighbouring >}}
 ***

 Upon arrival (slightly before 7a.m.), I was supposed to **contact each person** assigned for this period.
 Fortunately, almost everyone was on time so we could begin.
 Our first task was to take stuff out from a huge garage and to bring it to `the headquarters`.
-Then, I went on `a small trip` around Lake Malta to carve a path for the run and to **put 4 flags with the number of kilometers** (1km, 2km, 3km and 4km) in their appropriate places.
-Next, I and a classmate of mine helped to prepare the start, to extend the podium and... well, **that was basically all.** For the rest of the time, we wandered around, `trying to help`.
-The situation changed a bit **when the next group showed up**, because I explained what was going on to them, but then - `nothing`.
+Then, I went on `a small trip` around Lake Malta to carve a path for the run and to **place 4 flags with the number of kilometers** (1km, 2km, 3km and 4km) in their appropriate places.
+Next, I and a classmate of mine helped to prepare the start, extend the podium and... well, **that was basically all.** For the rest of the time, we wandered around, `trying to help`.
+The situation changed a bit **when the next group showed up**, because I explained to them what was going on, but then `nothing`.
 So I returned home.

 ***
 {{< neighbouring >}}